elastic/terraform-provider-elasticstack/generated/alerting/docs/AlertingApi.md

 )

 func main() {
-    spaceId := "default" // string | An identifier for the space.
-If `/s/` and the identifier are omitted from the path, the default space is used. alertId := "41893910-6bca-11eb-9e0d-85d233e3ee35" // string | The identifier for the alert.
+    spaceId := TODO // interface{} | An identifier for the space.
+If `/s/` and the identifier are omitted from the path, the default space is used. alertId := "alertId_example" // string | The identifier for the alert.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)